sahil-sahni/IRIS/README.md

 **Sahil Sahni** (sahnis1@mskcc.org) #new institution

 ## Acknowledgement(s)
-IRIS, SOCIAL, and SPECIAL figures were created with BioRender.com
+IRIS, SOCIAL, and SPECIAL figures were created with BioRender.com.
+IRIS figure was developed by Di Wu, PhD.